 Fiscal Note: Available.
-New fiscal note requested on January 19, 2021.

-Effective Date of Substitute Bill: The bill takes effect 90 days after adjournment of the session in which the bill is passed.
+Effective Date: The bill takes effect 90 days after adjournment of the session in which the bill is passed.
+However, the bill is null and void unless funded in the budget.

-Staff Summary of Public Testimony:
+Staff Summary of Public Testimony (Public Safety):